Joseslabs/Computer_Alarm/README.md

 # Computer_Alarm

 Hello dear user, how are you?
 Well I hope so.
-You often want to create alarm reminders directly on your computer without much success or you just want to have an app that lets you set alarms on your computer?
+You are a Linux user and often want to create alarm reminders directly on your computer without much success or you just want to have an app that lets you set alarms on your computer?
 Don't worry anymore, this tool that I bring here is intended to offer Linux users a complete alarm application very optimal in resource usage, offering graphic rendering and fully managed from the terminal.